partha117/Shasthokothon-Android-app-/README.md

 - Emergency Contact List:In this feature user will find Hsopital,Blood Bank,Ambulance's contact information .User has to select division(8 Divisions of Bangladesh) and he/she will find information of thar division.
 ### Medicine Reminder
 By using this feature user will get notification when he/she has to take medicine.To use this feature first he/she has to provide information about quantity ,time and duration of medication.After that he/she will recieve notification with quantity through the whole duration.
+### Drug Reaction
+This feature has 2 sub feature
+- Medication result:In this feature user can anonymously provide feedback about a medicine wheather the medicine works in proper way or he suffered from any type of reaction.The feedback will be stored in cloud.
+-FeedBack: In this feature user can search about reaction of a specific medicine .If cloud storage has any information abot that medicine  it will be shown in a graph form.

+The app was designed for EATL Prothom-Alo App Contest 2016 and it was one of the top 10 apps among 500 cool apps.
 ```markdown
 Syntax highlighted code block